splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 While the Collector itself doesn't have explicit limits, certain :ref:`OTel components <otel-components>` do.

-For instance, if you're using the :ref:`splunk-hec-exporter`, the following (among other) apply:
+For instance, if you're using the :ref:`splunk-hec-exporter`, the following default limits (among other) apply:

 * Single log event maximum size: 5 MiB
 * Log event batch maximum size (compressed): 2 MiB

-.. note:: Check the default values, recommendations and limitations for each of the individual components in your configuration.
-For standard configurations, using default values is the best practice.
+.. note:: Check the default values, recommendations and limitations for each of the individual components in your Collector's configuration.
+Although limits can be configured, for standard working environments using default values is the best practice.

 Scaling recommendations
 ===========================